 TSIIC vide letter dated June 21, 2018 asked the Company to submit the fresh proposal/commitment taking the zero date for the project as January 01, 2019.
 Therefore Company has resubmitted the Proposal dated July 09, 2018 considering the effective date to be later of January 01, 2019 or the date on which both party execute the Proposal.
 Further, the Company, on advise of TSIIC, revised few of the terms of the proposal and re submitted the proposal on December 12, 2018.

-Thereafter multiple meetings took place between TSIIC, Telangana Government and the Company, based on which broad framework on the revised Proposal to be approved by TSIIC / Telangana Government was arrived at.
-Further the Company was advised to re submit the Revised Proposal, based on above discussed framework, which shall be examined for approval by TSIIC / Government of Telangana.
+Thereafter multiple meetings took place between TSIIC , Telangana Government and the Company, based on which broad framework on the revised Proposal to be approved by TSIIC / Telangana Government was arrived at.
+The key highlight of the Framework, among other points, was ;

-Notes to the Financial Statements as of and for the year ended March 31, 2021
+Notes to the Financial Statements as of and for the year ended March 31, 2022